guettli/open-source-paas/README.md

 # Open Source PaaS/FaaS List

+Attention: This text is outdated.
+I work with Kubernetes since one year and like it.
+Overall it is not that complicated.

+The docs at [kubernetes.io](//kubernetes.io) are great.

+BTW: The world does not need a wrapper around Kubernetes to simplify it.
+Just use a managed Kubernetes solution if you don't want to do that yourself.

+---

 Platform as a Service simplifies and streamlines deployment.

 Yes, I can use ssh+vi to manage servers.
 I did this since 1998, but ssh+vi is not